alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 all entities
 that exist
 outside of
-the above-defined set
-are "non-participants"
-in respect of that message.
+the above-defined sets of participants will be "non-participants" in respect of that message.

 ## Closure of Conversation